-The annual carbon footprint of Booths and its product supply chains is estimated at 255,010 tonnes CO_2e per year.
-This is roughly one four-thousandth of the GHG footprint of UK consumption.17 To put this into perspective, this equates to a best estimate of 970g of CO_2e per £ spent by customers on the products covered in this study.
+The annual carbon footprint of Booths and its product supply chains is estimated at 279,048 tonnes CO_2e .
+To put this into perspective, this equates to a best estimate of 1.0 kg of CO_2e per £ spent by customers on the products covered in this study.

-The product-related component of the footprint, that which is directly dependent on sales and includes the footprint of primary production, processing, transport, storage, packaging and distribution is responsible for 211,947 tonnes CO2e, 83% of the total footprint.
+The product-related component of the footprint- that which is directly dependent on sales and includes the footprint of primary production, processing, transport, packaging and distribution- is responsible for 232,801 tonnes CO_2e , 83% of the total footprint.

-We estimate the overhead (including refrigeration), which consists of electricity and gas consumed in offices and stores, refrigerant gas leaks, staff travel and the procurement of goods and services not for re-sale, to be 43,063 tonnes CO_2e , approximately 17% of the total footprint.
+We estimate the footprint of operations including electricity and gas consumed in buildings, the procurement of goods and services not for re-sale, staff travel and refrigerant gas leaks, to be 46,248 tonnes CO_2e , approximately 17% of the total footprint.

-Figure 3: Total footprint of Booths products and supply chains 255,010 tonnes CO2e.
+Figure 6: Total footprint of Booths products and supply chains 279,048 tonnes CO2e.